Should you kill your blog after three years?

 Therefore, no, you should not kill your blog after three years.
 Maybe you should get writing lessons.
 Hehe.

-9 replies on “Should you kill your blog after three years?”
+9 responses to “Should you kill your blog after three years?”

 Or start cooperating with other blog writers.
 I can imagine that a collection (team blog?) of different sources may raise the level of interest.
 Especially if the authors keep commenting the latest posts and taking care of some dialog for the reader to follow.
 Blogs are not forums but I am sure blog readers love reading forums too and so a one man show could become something like a live reality show featuring different points of view and ideas.